 - Low-Carb Cauliflower Oatmeal

-You can also read this roundup I created of low-carb cauliflower recipes for even more food inspiration!
+You can also check out this roundup of my favorite low-carb cauliflower recipes for even more food inspiration!

-When you’ve tried my vegan cauliflower Alfredo sauce, please don’t forget to let me know how you liked it and rate the recipe in the comments below!
+When you’ve tried this sauce, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - 2 garlic cloves

 - 4 cups chopped cauliflower florets

 - 1 teaspoon freshly squeezed lemon juice

 - 1 tablespoon nutritional yeast